Gleyber Torres Preview, Player Props: Yankees vs. Red Sox

 Gleyber Torres At The Plate

-- Torres has reached base via a hit in 87 games this year (of 120 played), and had multiple hits in 31 of those games.
+- Torres has picked up a hit in 87 of 121 games this season, with multiple hits 31 times.

+- He has hit a long ball in 17 games this year (14.0%), leaving the park in 3.5% of his chances at the plate.

-- In 26.7% of his games this season, Torres has driven in at least one run.
-In 15 of those games (12.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- Torres has had an RBI in 32 games this year (26.4%), including 15 multi-RBI outings (12.4%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.